inspec/input-file-exists-profile/README.md

-# InSpec Profile for testing attributes
+# InSpec Profile for testing attributes with audit cookbook

 This is a simple profile that allows for testing attributes in an inspec run.
 You define the `file` attribute and InSpec will test that the file exists.